dbarsam/python-vsgen/docs/source/user/objects.rst

 Commands
 --------
-For efficiency and conveneinve vsgen provides *command* objects that adapt each interface object into an vsgen's execution model.
+For efficiency and convenience vsgen provides *command* objects that adapt each interface object into an vsgen's execution model.

 The *Write* Command
 ~~~~~~~~~~~~~~~~~~~